 After writing my previous post about Highland/Alpine being ranked as two the safest cities in Utah – we share the same police force and so our numbers get reported together.
 I wanted to look at a trend over time instead of just one year’s worth of data.
-Below you will find charts and graphs that show what type of specific types crimes were committed in Highland and Alpine over a 10-year period of time (2008-2017), general trends, and how we ranked within the state and nation over that time period.
+Below you will find charts and graphs that show what type of specific types crimes were committed in Highland and Alpine over a 10-year period of time (2008-2017), and how we ranked within the state and nation over that time period.
 All data came from the FBI Uniform Crime Reporting system.

 I again used two additional metrics to compare crime in general:

 - Combined Crime: II multiplied the number of violent crimes by the national ratio of property crimes to violent crimes (~6) to equalize these two types of crime.